martinhenstridge/make-package-repository/README.md

 # make-package-repository

-A bash script to produce a static Python package repository from a directory containing [wheel](https://peps.python.org/pep-0427/) files.
+Produce a static Python package repository from a directory containing [wheel](https://peps.python.org/pep-0427/) files.
 Inspired by [`simple503`](https://github.com/repo-helper/simple503).

 The generated package repository is compatible with the following: